 Reverse osmosis systems are filtration systems which eliminate any water-borne particle that is smaller than a water molecule.
 In essence, these systems make your water free from lead, arsenic, and a variety of other unneeded (and often unhealthy) minerals.
 Ridding your water of these minerals is beneficial in a number of ways.
 Here are some facts about reverse osmosis:

 - Easy to Maintain

 One thing you need to consider when installing an RO system is that if it filters all of the bad stuff out, it filters the good stuff out too and you’ll need to replace it by adding a drop of electrolyte/mineral liquids into your drinking water.
 Our customers find that this is a small price to pay to ensure that your drinking water is the cleanest it could possibly be while reducing the amount of plastics being used.

 So now Surprise residents are asked to put their no-longer recyclable items into the recycle bin only to be taken to the landfill.
 Won’t it fill up rather quickly?
 YES!
 What will you do?
 This brings us to our 2nd change that you can make to your plumbing if you aren’t already doing it.

 Did you know that garbage disposals are an environmentally responsible option for keeping food waste out of landfills?
 Garbage disposals grind tough food scraps into a slurry that flows through plumbing to wastewater treatment facilities equipped to handle the liquid and fine particles.
 At capable facilities, food waste can be recycled as renewable energy and fertilizer.
 We think that’s pretty awesome.

 One thing you can do is make sure your garbage disposal is in proper working order and actually use it.
-If you aren’t sure what you should be putting into your garbage disposal, read our blog post about that by clicking here.
+If you aren’t sure what you should be putting into your garbage disposal, visit our website for more information.